Slicer/Slicer/Docs/developer_guide/script_repository/subjecthierarchy.md

     slicer.util.messageBox("This works!")
 ```

-### Use whitelist to customize view menu
+### Use allowlist to customize view menu

 When right-clicking certain types of nodes in the 2D/3D views, a subject hierarchy menu pops up.
-If menu actions need to be removed, a whitelist can be used to specify the ones that should show up.
+If menu actions need to be removed, an allowlist can be used to specify the ones that should show up.

 ```python
 pluginHandler = slicer.qSlicerSubjectHierarchyPluginHandler.instance()